Alpha Fire Company

-The Alpha Fire Company provides fire and rescue services for the Borough of State College, College Township, Ferguson Township, Patton Township, and The Pennsylvania State University.
+The Alpha Fire Company provides fire and rescue services for the Borough of State College, College Township, Ferguson Township, Patton Township, and Pennsylvania State University.

+Background

 The company was formed in 1899 as the Union Fire Company and changed its name to Alpha Fire Company in 1900.

 Mission and community service

-The Mission Statement of Alpha Fire is: "To protect the lives and property of the members of the Borough of State College and surrounding communities."
+The mission statement of Alpha Fire is: "To protect the lives and property of the members of the Borough of State College and surrounding communities."
 Volunteers who serve with the company are each required to undergo various training modules, the first of which amounts to approximately 80 hours over the members' first 12 weeks with the company.
 All members are required to obtain their national Firefighter I Certification within 24 months of joining.

-In addition to the protection of property and lives, members of the fire department also engage in activities which foster positive working relations between the department and members of the community.
-In the past such activities have included transporting Santa Clause through the borough during State College's annual Christmas Eve celebration.
+In addition to protecting property and lives, members of the fire department also engage in activities that foster positive working relations between the department and members of the community.
+In the past, such activities have included transporting Santa Claus through the borough during State College's annual Christmas Eve celebration.

 Apparatus

-Alpha Fire Company operates a fleet of 26 vehicles.
+Alpha Fire Company operates a fleet of 27 vehicles.